Codort/website/CONTRIBUTING.md

 To sign the DCO, simply add `-s` after all commits that you make, to do this easily you can make a git alias from the command line, for example:

 `$ git config --global alias.cos "commit -s"`

+Will allow you to write `git cos` which will automatically sign-off your commit.
+In the near future we will add server-side push protections as well as better checks to prevent user spoofing user names and emails.

 ```
 Developer Certificate of Origin